DeRaafMedia/ProjectScream-concept/README.md

 The installation contains 512 (or more) hearing aids.
 Each one can be turned on or off individually.
 The hearing aids are assembled as 48 columns of 8 hearing aids strung together, placed in such a way that they form a cube.
 The columns need to have enough space in between them so that a viewer can freely walk between them.

-Depending on how much and which hearing aids are switched on the installation it is gonna form a spatial sound landscape of whistles, squills and screams.
+Depending on how much and which hearing aids are switched on inside the installation, it is gonna form a spatial sound landscape of whistles, squills and screams.
 This "feedback" behaviour of the hearing aids can be "steered" (in volume, pitch and or timbre) by the viewer by talking, whistling, screaming, etc, etc.

 I'm still thinking how I can give the viewer control on which hearing aids are on or off (a webcam that sees the position of the viewer inside the cube, sensors, ????)